Aaron Sorkin's Insane Suggestion that Democrats Nominate Mitt Romney is the Only Excuse I Need to Rerun This Piece on Studio 60 on the Sunset Strip

 Tom’s pop may look down on his son for being a rich, famous millionaire entertainer instead of a real man like his soldier brother, but he discovers there are upsides to wealth, fame, and power, like Tom being able to send body armor to his sibling and his fellow soldiers (real, patriotic, hardworking Americans, Sorkin would condescendingly and half-heartedly insist) to use.

-This at least has historical precedence, as John Belushi famously armed several Navy SEALs Teams personally out of his Saturday Night Live salary during the late 1970s.
+This at least has historical precedent, as John Belushi famously armed several Navy SEAL teams personally out of his Saturday Night Live salary during the late 1970s.
 The “Bluto Brigade” was known and respected everywhere.

 Sorkin is such an insufferable centrist that he has Tom use his personal fortune to send supplies to his brother and his fellow soldiers in Afghanistan.
 Motherfucker is helping out THE PENTAGON while uplifting the soul of a nation with his artistry.